 Unfortunately, the government’s involvement in student loans, initially intended to ensure that the less well-off would have access to college, has created the upward cost spiral that is crushing graduates.
 For every subsidized student loan dollar a university receives, its price increases by 60 cents.
 Add that up over the decades, and federal loans have created a situation in which every high school graduate becomes a walking six-figure check to the university sector, encouraging the lowering of academic standards and admission of those the university knows are unlikely to graduate (only 60% of incoming freshmen graduate in six years).

 C. LIE!
-Student debt is a crisis, but it’s primarily a crisis of the middle- to upper-classes.
-The top fifth of income earners holds $3 in student debt for every $1 held by the lowest fifth, and about a quarter of debt holders have a medical or legal degree, who make up less than 1% of the population.
+Student debt is a crisis, but it’s primarily a crisis of the middle to upper classes.
+The top fifth of income earners holds $3 in student debt for every $1 held by the lowest fifth, and about a quarter of debt holders have a medical or legal degree, even though people holding those degrees make up less than 1% of the population.
 Worse, the subsidization of the pathway to college – through federally-backed student loans—creates a “credentialing treadmill” for jobs that once didn’t require a four-year degree, making things harder on the majority of Americans without one.

 Student loan debt is holding back a lot of young Americans, but student loan forgiveness does nothing to stop the underlying college cost crisis.
 In fact, it makes it worse by allowing universities to continue to raise prices year over year, and forcing their students to take out ever-larger federal loans, knowing it will all be forgiven by the taxpayer on the back end.
-Instead, we should look for creative ways to bring down college costs, incentivize alternative routes to professional and personal success, and lower the debt burden on students.
+Instead, we should look for creative ways to bring down college costs, incentivize alternative routes to professional and personal success, and lower the debt burden on students without unfairly transferring that burden to the taxpayer, including working- and middle-class Americans, many of whom have been locked out of college track by high prices to begin with.